Ngāti Maru–Ngati Tūwharetoa War: Fall of Motu-o-puhi

 The Ngāti Maru expedition then continued south over the Poutu saddle to Lake Rotoaira, where they rendezvoused with the Ngāti Raukawa force on the western shore at Kotukutuku.
 The local rangatira, Te Wharerangi, was based at Motu-o-puhi, a fortified village on an island at the northeastern end of Lake Rotoaira.
-It was home to the Tūwharetoa hapū of Ngāti Waewae, Ngāti Wi, and Ngāti Tama.
+It was home to the Tūwharetoa hapū of Ngāti Hikairo ki Tongariro, Ngāti Waewae, Ngāti Wi, and Ngāti Tama.
 Since they were now safely out of Te Heuheu’s immediate domain, Ngāti Maru decided to attack Motu-o-puhi in order to get revenge for the earlier deaths of members of Ngāti Maru.
 Ngāti Raukawa agreed to join the attack, because Te Wharerangi had killed some of their chiefs when they were fleeing from a defeat at Mangatoa on the Manawatū River in 1821.

 Ngāti Maru made an alliance with the local people of the western shore of the lake, sealed by the marriage of the local woman, Hinehoro, to Te Awhi of Ngāti Maru.
 They then secretly gathered as many canoes as they could.
 According to the descendants of Te Wharerangi, the canoes were secretly delivered by one of the local rangatira, Te Huiatahi, who belonged to the Ngāti Waewae hapū of Tūwharetoa and was hostile to Te Wharerangi.
 Ngāti Waewae tradition strongly denies this.
 Some descendants of Te Wharerangi also claim that Te Heuheu had told Ngāti Maru about the weaknesses of Motu-o-puhi's fortifications, because Te Wharerangi had refused to let Te Heuheu marry his daughter.
 Once Ngāti Maru had enough canoes, they set out at dawn, attacked Motu-o-puhi from the water, and easily seized the village, thanks especially to their gun.
 Ngāti Maru lost two chiefs, Te kauauau and Taitanguru, while Pahupahu was killed on the Motu-o-puhi side.
 Many of the inhabitants of Motu-o-puhi were killed, but Te Wharerangi’s brother Hokopakeke Te Huri managed to get many of the women and children, including Te Wharerangi’s wife, Te Rangikoaea, his young son, Matuāhu Nini, and his daughter Te Māri, to the Manganuioteao River, where their Ngāti Uenuku relatives lived.